A group of undergraduate students in Colombia with an EPS faculty member, all seated on stairs in front of a wooden door.

 Education Studies and the Wisconsin Experience

-Guest Speakers - Many Educational Policy Studies (EPS) courses include guest speakers such as prominent educational scholars from universities across the globe, local educational leaders from community-based organizations and school districts, and educational policymakers.
-The Department of Educational Policy Studies also hosts three speaker series each year that highlight cutting-edge research, ES alumni, career panels, an annual conference that addresses new developments in education, and examples of how educational research can be used to inform policy and practice.
+Many Educational Policy Studies (ED POL) courses feature guest speakers, including prominent scholars from universities across the globe, local educational leaders from community-based organizations and school districts, and educational policymakers.
+The Department also hosts speakers who highlight cutting-edge research, policy debates, careers, new developments in education, and examples of how educational research informs policy and practice.

-Leadership and Mentoring - ES majors also have the opportunity to develop leadership skills through programs like the ES Ambassadors Program, in which students advise EPS faculty and staff and help recruit new students via their course presentations and participation in departmental events.
-Incoming and transferring Education Studies majors are invited to partake in our Education Studies Buddy program where they will be paired with a Junior or Senior Education Studies major for guidance and mentorship.
+ES majors develop leadership skills through programs like the ES Ambassadors Program, in which students advise Educational Policy Studies faculty and staff, and recruit new students via course presentations and participation in departmental events.
+Incoming and transferring Education Studies majors are invited to partake in our Education Studies Buddy program, where they will be paired with a Junior or Senior Education Studies major for guidance and mentorship.
+Students contribute actively to building a supportive intellectual community in the major.

-Awards - The ES program also has a number of awards that recognize excellence in undergraduate research, writing, and community engagement: the Outstanding Research in Education Studies Award, the Outstanding Paper in Educational Studies Award, and the Eric Flanagan Community-Engaged Scholarship Award.
+Awards in the ES program, including the Outstanding Research in Education Studies Award, the Outstanding Paper in Educational Studies Award, and the Eric Flanagan Community-Engaged Scholarship Award, recognize undergraduate excellence.

 Information about scholarships, academic and career advising, study abroad opportunities, student diversity services, and other resources for students in the School of Education can be found on the school's Resources page.